Civil Works

 Included 87 solar power systems Installed Capacity: 47.5 MW

-Ulsan Thermal Power Plant Desulfurization Facility, Units 4 to 6, Ulsan, Korea
+Ulsan Thermal Power Plant Desulfurization Facility, Units 4 to 6, Korea

 Waste water treatment capacity: 200 tons/day